 Chevron is an equal one-sixth foundation participant in the North West Shelf Venture (NWSV) – Australia’s first LNG project.
-Since delivery of its first domestic gas supplies in 1984 and LNG cargoes to Japanese customers in 1989, the project has a track record as a safe, competitive and reliable supplier of domestic gas and LNG to Australian and Asian markets.
+In 2014, the project celebrates 30 years of domestic gas production and 25 years of LNG cargoes to Japanese customers.
+The project has a track record as a safe, competitive and reliable supplier of domestic gas and LNG to Australian and Asian markets.

 The NWS operations consist of production from five major oil and gas fields and a number of smaller fields.
 These include, the North Rankin, Goodwyn, Perseus, Angel and Echo Yodel natural gas fields and the Wanaea, Cossack, Lambert and Hermes crude oil fields.
 Venture facilities include three fixed offshore platforms, one floating production, storage and offtake vessel, and Australia's largest onshore gas processing facility, near Karratha.